Open to general visitors May 1 - October 31

 Sheboygan, WI 53081

 Bookworm Gardens is a botanic garden inspired by children's literature.
 Located one hour north of Milwaukee and one hour south of Green Bay, we're the perfect destination for your family road trip!
 The Gardens are open daily May 1 - October 31.
 Interested in joining us for a school field trip?
 Click here.

 Free parking is offered adjacent to the Gardens and next to the UW Sheboygan buildings.
 Restroom facilities, a drinking fountain, and an indoor reading area are available to guests at the Hansel & Gretel Learning Cottage during our open hours.
 Don't forget to visit our Gift Shop when you're onsite!
 All proceeds directly benefit the mission of the Gardens.

 Admission to Bookworm Gardens is by voluntary donation.
 Suggested donation is $5 per person except in the case of special events.
-All non-family groups with 10 or more children are required to have a reservation and program through the Education Department, and formal groups of 15 or more adults are required to have a reservation.
+All non-family groups with 10 or more children are required to have a reservation and program through the Education Department, and formal groups of 15 or more adults are required to have a reservation and guided tour.
 See below for some helpful tips for your trip and don't forget to check out our photo gallery!